-A centerpiece is the highlight of a wedding reception table, so everything about it needs to be on point.
-While you’ve probably put a lot of thought into what flowers and greenery you’ll be using in yours, you may not have considered what you’ll be putting your arrangements in.
+Your rustic wedding centerpieces will be the highlight of your reception tables, so everything about them needs to be on point.
+While you’ve probably put a lot of thought into what flowers and greenery you’ll be using in yours, you may not have considered what centerpiece vessels you’ll be putting your arrangements in.
 Yes, simple vases can look amazing, but if you want to infuse your centerpieces with a bit of shabby chic flare, why not try one of these options?

-Here are a few stunning alternative centerpiece vases.
+Here are a few stunning alternative vases for your rustic wedding centerpieces.

 Wooden crates make for a great vessel for arrangements set on a rectangular table.
-Choose a wood finish to match your flowers and rustic tablescape design or use crates with printed graphics to add some extra personality and interest (pictured above).
+Choose a wood finish to match your flowers and rustic chic wedding table design or use crates with printed graphics to add some extra personality and interest (pictured above).
 You can usually find them at vintage event rental shops, on Etsy or at your local flea market.

 Mason jars are pretty much mandatory for rustic chic weddings.
 They make for amazing drinking glasses, aisle markers, light fixtures, favour packages, candle holders and, of course, centerpieces.
 While the plain ‘ol jars look stunning on their own, consider sprucing yours up by painting them or adding a ribbon that matches your big day’s colour scheme.

-Using lightbulbs for your centerpieces is quite a bright idea (get it?).
+Using lightbulbs for your rustic wedding centerpieces is quite a bright idea (get it?).
 They’re the perfect vessels for smaller bouquets and can make even the simplest arrangements pop.
-Add in a few pieces of baby’s breath and a couple of wild flowers and you’ll have some cute ‘n’ custom ‘grammable arrangements on your hands.
+Add in a few pieces of baby’s breath and a couple of wildflowers and you’ll have some cute ‘n’ custom ‘grammable arrangements on your hands.

 If your arrangements err on the voluminous side, you’ll probably need something larger than a bottle or light bulb to hold your blooms.
 One awesome option is vintage jugs.
 You can normally find these for budget-friendly prices at garage sales, flea markets and thrift stores, so plan a few outings with your S.O. or besties and get to hunting.
 Remember, they don’t need to all look the same, the mixed and matched look is so in right now.